-EXPERIENCE: He has held management positions in manufacturing and retail companies and until agement positions in manufacturing and retail companies and until 2007, he served as Chairman of the Executive Board of the V&D group and as member of the Board of Directors of Maxeda (Vendex/KBB).
+EXPERIENCE: He has held management positions in manufacturing and retail companies and until 2007, he served as Chairman of the Executive Board of the V&D group and as member of the Board of Directors of Maxeda (Vendex/ KBB).
 He is also Chairman of the Supervisory Board of Stern Groep NV and Beter Bed Holding NV, member of the Supervisory Board of Wielco BV and Non-Executive Director of Van de Velde NV and JBC NV.
 He is Chairman of the Board of Directors of Wereldhave Belgium NV.
+TER BEKE: He has been CEO of Ter